Consumer medicine information

 • sweating

-• tenderness, stiffness in bones, joints or muscles
+• tenderness or stiffness in your bones, joints or muscles

 • headache